VrachoxReact/ero666boxing/README.md

 ### Prerequisites

-- Node.js 16.x or later
+- Node.js 20.x or later (required by Vite 6.x and other dependencies)
 - npm or yarn

 ### Installation